tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/job.md

 # Job
 A job is an entity that contains metadata about a set of tasks.
 Each task performs an atomic operation on the input asset(s).
 A job is typically used to process one audio/video presentation.
 If you are processing multiple videos, create a job for each video to be encoded.

- This topic gives an overview of the `Job` entity and also demonstrates how to execute various operations with the Media Services REST API.
+ This article gives an overview of the `Job` entity and also demonstrates how to execute various operations with the Media Services REST API.

 -   [Job Entity Properties](../operations/job.md#job_entity_properties)